Work with layers in draw.io

 Remove a layer

-Remove a layer will delete all of the shapes and connectors that are on it as well as the layer itself.
-Click on a layer to select it, then click on Remove in the bottom left of the Layers dialog (rubbish bin) to remove the layer and its shapes.
+Removing a layer will delete all the shapes and connectors that are on it as well as the layer itself.
+Click on a layer to select it, then click on Delete in the bottom of the Layers dialog (rubbish bin) to remove the layer and its shapes.

 Note: Your diagram must have at least one layer for shapes and connectors to be placed.
 If there is only one layer in your diagram, you can not delete it.